duckduckgo/duckduckhack-docs/walkthroughs/programming-syntax.md

 ## Validate Your Cheat Sheet

-Let's make sure our contribution is formatted properly and follows all rules.
+Let's make sure our contribution is formatted properly and follows [all rules](http://docs.duckduckhack.com/frontend-reference/cheat-sheet-reference.html).
+If something should fail, please refer to the [Cheat Sheet reference page](http://docs.duckduckhack.com/frontend-reference/cheat-sheet-reference.html).

 1. **Validate your JSON** - You can easily do this by copying your file contents and pasting it into [JSONLint.com](http://jsonlint.com/) to make sure it's valid JSON.